 The word 'post' comes from the Latin posita, 'placed', from the verb ponere, 'to place'.
-The Roman postal service was two-tier: first class went by horse and second class by ox-cart.
-The word 'mail' comes from Old French male, a wallet or bag The Postmaster General in 1840, Lord Lichfield, criticised Hill's scheme as 'wild and visionary' but it was an immediate success, especially with Queen Victoria.
-She liked the profile portrait of her on the Penny Black so much that she ordered that the same image be used on all subsequent issues of the stamp for the next sixty years.
+The Roman postal service was twotier: first class went by horse and second class by ox-cart.
+The word 'mail' comes from Old French male, a wallet or bag stamp for the next sixty years.

+The Postmaster General in 1840, Lord Lichfield, criticised Hill's scheme as 'wild and visionary' but it was an immediate success, especially with Queen Victoria.
+She liked the profile portrait of her on the Penny Black so much that she ordered that the same image be used on all subsequent issues of the